gioblu/PJON/specification/PJON-protocol-specification-v2.0.md

 ```cpp
 0x82608edb = x^32 + x^26 + x^23 + x^22 + x^16 + x^12 + x^11 + x^10 + x^8 + x^7 + x^5 + x^4 + x^2 + x + 1
 ```
-`IEEE 802.3; CRC-32` bit-reversed polynomial implicit +1 notation, or `0xedb88320`, selected for its high performance on a wide range of lengths, while also being widely evaluated and accepted as a good polynomial.
+`CRC32 IEEE 802.3` bit-reversed polynomial implicit +1 notation, or `0xedb88320`, selected for its high performance on a wide range of lengths, while also being widely evaluated and accepted as a good polynomial.

 #### Initial meta-data CRC8
 CRC8 is calculated and appended to initial meta-data to ensure consistency and avoid false positives.
 In case of length corruption because of an error, other protocols expose a major vulnerability, having the protocol layer looking for the CRC present at the end of the packet, at the wrong address, having higher chances of failing detecting errors.
 PJON having the first CRC8 present in a known, fixed position offers higher reliability than CAN (Controlled Area Network) and many other alternatives.